How To Familiarize Yourself With Lime

 - Run Lime and open the pieces in Lime's Examples folder.

-- Print out the Lime User's Manual.
+- Print out or acquaint yourself with the Lime User's Manual.
 Do its step-by-step example, and skim the rest of the manual.

-- Practice using Lime's Record option with your MIDI keyboard.
+- Practice using Lime's Record option with your MIDI keyboard (if you have one).

 - Experiment with the Parts and Voices option.
 Create and delete parts, reorder them, notate two voices together on one staff, stop and start printing voices at various points in your piece, and make a percussion staff.